joolstorrentecalo/gitlab-foss/doc/user/group/roadmap/index.md

 When you want to explore a roadmap, there are several ways to make it easier by sorting epics or filtering them by what's important for you.

-In the Roadmap view, you can sort epics by:
+You can sort epics in the Roadmap view by:

 - Start date
 - Due date
-- Title
-- Created date
-- Last updated date

 Each option contains a button that toggles the sort order between **ascending** and **descending**.
-The sort option and order persist when browsing epics, including the [epics list view](../epics/index.md).
+The sort option and order persist when browsing Epics, including the [epics list view](../epics/index.md).

-In the Roadmap view, you can also filter by the epics':
+You can also filter epics in the Roadmap view by the epics':

 - Author
 - Label